 Adaptations in specifications were initially put in place for learners in examination years and the Design and Delivery Group developed further changes to assessment in 2021.
 These were announced in December 2020.
-However, in the light of further lost face to face learning time in December and January, further adaptations have been recommended in January 2021.
-ERW Secondary team will support schools in developing appropriate evidence in line with specific courses/qualifications as required.
+However, in the light of further lost face to face learning time in December and January, further adaptations have been announced in January 2021 and Centre-Determined Grades will be awarded for learners in 2021.
+ERW Secondary team will support schools with specific courses/qualifications as required.